guardian/support-dotcom-components/docs/auxia.md

 ### Gandalf bypass

-While the reader's country appears in the `gandalfSignInGateCountries` channel switch list, they are never sent to Auxia on either channel: the sign-in gate is fully Guardian-managed (see [signinGate.md](signinGate.md)) and the banner suppression checker short-circuits before contacting Auxia, so banners are not suppressed, the logged status stays `not-consulted`, and no Auxia treatment is attached to the banner response (which also prevents client-side Auxia interaction events).
-Removing a country from the list restores the previous behaviour for that country.
+While the `enableGandalfSignInGate` channel switch is on, New Zealand readers are never sent to Auxia for sign-in gates: the journey is fully Guardian-managed (see [signinGate.md](signinGate.md)).
+Banner behaviour is unchanged — the banner suppression checker consults Auxia exactly as before, for every country.